somecallmejosh/ux-engineering-portfolio/content/dev-notes/netlify-nuxt-form-troubleshooting.md

 - Sometimes the answer is outside your component.
 Not everything is a Vue problem.
 Sometimes it's the deployment pipeline quietly ruining your day.
 - Be patient.
 Be methodical.
 Or at least stubborn.
 That works too.

 This wasn't a glamorous bug fix.
 It didn't teach me a new algorithm.
-I didn't architect a groundbreaking system. <strong>But, a win is a win</strong>.
+I didn't architect a groundbreaking system.
+But, a win is a win.